-Commun ications
+Comn nunications

-ENG 101 Composition Composition Fundamentals of Speech Communication .
-3
+EN G 101 Composition 3

-ENG 102 Composition .
-3
+EN G 102 Composition 3

-SPE 101 Fundamentals of Speech Communication .
-3
+SP E 101 Fundamentals of Speech Communication 3 9

-Mathema tics
+Mathe matics

-MTH 131 Mathematics for Elementary Teaching II .
-4
+Mathematics for Elementary Teaching II

-Physical and Life Sciences 7-8
+Physic cal and Life S ciences 7-8

-Humaniti es and F ine Arts ^{2,4} .
-9
+Huma nities and Fir ne Arts 9

-Social an d Behav ioral Sciences
+Social and Behavio oral Sciences

-PSY 101 Introduction to Psychologyavioral Sciences elective 4,5 .
-3
+Introduction to Psychology

-Social and Beha avioral Sciences elective 4,5 .
-6
+Soc cial and Behav vioral Sciences elective 4,5 6

-9

-Special Elective s 5 .
-6

-Approve ed Electi ves 6
+Special Electives.

-ECE 102 Child Development .
-3
+ECE 102 Child Development 3

-MTH 130 Mathematics for Elementary Teaching I .
-3
+MTH 130 Mathematics for Elementary Teaching I 4

-Select 10 hours from:
+Select 10 hours s from:

-EDU 201 Introduction to Education .
-3
+EDU 201 Introduction to Education 3

-EDU 202 Pre-Student Teaching Clinical Experience .
-1
+EDU 202 Pre-Student Teaching Clinical Experience 1

-EDU 211 Educational Psychology .
-3
+EDU 211 Educational Psychology 3

-EDU 219 Students with Disabilities in Schools .
-3
+EDU 219 Students with Disabilities in Schools 3

-EDU 220 Diversity in Schools and Society .
-3
+EDU 220 Diversity in Schools and Society 3

-EDU 250 Introduction to Education Pre-Student Teaching Clinical Experience Educational Psychology Students with Disabilities in Schools Diversity in Schools and Society Introduction to Technology in Education 3
+EDU 250 Introduction to Technology in Education 3

 17

 Total 61

 CHM 105 recommended.
 Select one physical and one life science course.
 At least one must include a lab.
 Approved courses are listed with the requirements for the associate degrees.

-Select at least one course from humanities and one from fine arts.
-Interdisciplinary courses may count in either category.
+ab.
+Approved courses are inseed with the requirements for the account and account and a second account of the second account of the accoun either category.
 Approved courses are listed with the requirements for the associate degrees.
 Approved courses are listed with the requirements for the associate degrees.

 One course from humanities and fine arts or from social and behavioral sciences must meet the world cultures and diversity requirement.
+Approved courses are listed with the requirements for the Some schools may require a foreign language.
 Approved courses are listed with the requirements for the associate degrees.

-Some schools may require a foreign language.
-Approved courses are listed with the requirements for the associate degrees.

-As part of the Illinois Articulation Initiative (Phase II), participating schools will accept ECE 102, EDU 201, EDU 211 and EDU 250 in transfer, however, they may or may not substitute for upper division professional course work required for certification.
+As part of the Illinois Articulation Initiative (Phase II), participating schools will accept ECE 102, EDU 201, EDU 211, and EDU 250 in transfer, however, they may or may not substitute for upper division professional course work required for certification.